-- A. Sequence

-- 1. Following acceptance of facilities for use.

-- 2. Not more than two months prior to date of anticipated dedication or as otherwise provided by state law.
+- 1. Following acceptance of facilities for use. - 2.
+Not more than two months prior to date of anticipated dedication or as otherwise provided by state law.

-- B. Prerequisite

-- 1. Acceptance for use.

-- 2. Completion of punch list.

-- 3. Final paving is in place and all grades are final.

-- 4. Approved as-built drawings signed and sealed by Developer's Engineer.
+- 1. Acceptance for use. - 2.
+Completion of punch list. - 3.
+Final paving is in place and all grades are final. - 4.
+Approved as-built drawings signed and sealed by Developer's Engineer.

-- C. Notification

 - 1. Developer to notify Township Manager 45 days prior to date of anticipated dedication or as otherwise provided by state law.

 - 2. Township Manager to notify:

 - a.
 Township Engineer

 - b.
 Township W & S Engineer

 - c.
 Others as deemed appropriate

-- D. Process

-- 1. A pre-dedication walk-through will be conducted as follows:

-- a.
-Coordinated by Engineer.

-- b.
-Conducted after to final paving.

-- c.
-Owner will arrange for and have all lines pressure washed and videotaped in presence of Engineer.

-- d.
-Every manhole will be opened by the Developer and inspected by the Township and Engineer.

-- e.
-Air release valves and enclosures will be tested for proper operation and drainage.
+- 1. A pre-dedication walk-through will be conducted as follows: - a.
+Coordinated by Engineer. - b.
+Conducted after to final paving. - c.
+Owner will arrange for and have all lines pressure washed and videotaped in presence of Engineer. - d.
+Every manhole will be opened by the Developer and inspected by the Township and Engineer. - e.
+Air release valves and enclosures will be tested for proper operation and drainage. - f.

-- f.
 All manholes and clean-outs shall be located and set to finish grade.

 - g.
 Any manhole disturbed during final paving shall be realigned and vacuum tested again. - h.
 Any repair work to sewer line or appurtenances shall be retested once work is completed. - 2.
 Participants will be notified by Engineer and include: - a.
 Township Water and Wastewater Operations Manager - b.
 Contractor - c.
-Developer and/or Developer's engineer - 3.
-Punch List - a.
+Developer and/or Developer's engineer a.
 The Engineer will generate a draft punch list within five days of the walk-through and distribute to all participants as well as Township Operations Manager.
 Comments on the draft list shall be received by Engineer for five (5) subsequent days after which the punch list will be appropriately amended and issued to all participants.
 Punch list may be amended as deemed necessary by Engineer.
-If timing under the PA Municipal Planning Code is an issue, these proposed schedules will be subject to adjustment. - 4.
-Other Requirements - a.
-Legal descriptions of all easements and land to be dedicated. - b.
-All other documents as noted in the Water/Sewer services agreement(s) - 5.
-Dedication - a.
-The Engineer will make a recommendation on dedication to the Township Manager detailing the punch list in order to comply with Section 510 of the PA Municipal Planning Code.
-Once all items are completed satisfactorily, Engineer will so notify Township with copies to Developer, Contractor.
+If timing under the PA Municipal Planning Code is an issue, these proposed schedules will be subject to adjustment.